Human factors integration

 Human Factors Integration (HFI) is the process adopted by a number of key industries (notably defence and hazardous industries like oil & gas) in Europe to integrate human factors and ergonomics into the systems engineering process.
-Although each industry has a slightly different domain, the underlying approach is the same.
+Although each industry has different goals, processes, and set of domains (see below the seven MANPRINT-defined domains), the underlying approach is the same.

 Overview

-In essence HFI tries to reconcile the top down nature of system engineering with the iterative nature of a user centred design approach (e.g. ISO 6385 or ISO 9241-210).
+In essence, HFI tries to reconcile the top down nature of system engineering with the iterative nature of a user centred design approach (e.g. ISO 6385 or ISO 9241-210).
 It often does this by creating a Human Factors Integration Plan (HFIP) that sits alongside the system development plan.
 The purpose of the HFIP is to define how the Human Factors Engineering activities necessary for the successful delivery of a particular system will be conducted.

 It establishes the guiding principles to be followed by the project to implement the best-practice Human Factors methods.
 As well as the principles involved, the Plan normally describes the organisation, processes and controls necessary over the entire life cycle of the system from the concept phase through to decommissioning.